 This is just as straightforward as it sounds.
 With pit composting you dig a hole in whatever area of the garden needs more nutrients, and plop a pile of browns and greens in there.
 Then cover with soil and let it go.

-Be cautious if you’re putting vegetable seeds in your pit compost!
-They might just sprout come springtime and you’ll have a jungle of volunteer vegetables to deal with (tomatoes are notorious for this).
+Be cautious if you’re putting vegetable seeds in your pit compost.
+They might just sprout come springtime and you’ll have a jungle of volunteer vegetables to deal with.

 Now that you’ve selected your composting method of choice, you’re ready to get started.